 If you are an international student and would like to book a CELE course or consultation, please visit the booking page.

-If you are a home student whose first language is not English, please send your booking requests to email@example.com; you will then receive a confirmation email with joining details.
+If you are a home student whose first language is not English, please email your booking requests to the CELE team; you will then receive a confirmation email with joining details.